anu-rag/slate/source/includes/_users.md

 interests           | NULL    | User intersts.
 Address field.
 Maximum character length 200. linkedin_profile    | NULL    | URL field.
-LinkedIn URL. location            | NULL    | Residing city of the user.
+LinkedIn URL. location            | NULL    | Residing city of the user. company_name        | NULL    | Company name of the employee.
+Maximum character length 500. work_email          | NULL    | Email of the user.
+Maximum character length 254. contact_number      | NULL    | Company provided mobile number, if so. employee_id         | NULL    | Unique identifier for the employee in the company.
+Maximum character length 250. designation         | NULL    | Designation of the user. department          | NULL    | Department of the user. blood_group         | NULL    | Blood group of teh user. date_of_joining     | NULL    | Date field.
+No time component. availability        | NULL    | If the user(as a resource) is available.

 Only send the parameter which needs to be updated.
 For example, to update the first name only send `first_name` param and its corresponding new value.

+Updating Business Information requires an additional permission.
+If the requesting user has this permission, then they will be able to update the business information.

 <aside class="warning">
 Note: Provide initial value along with additions for <code>interests</code> parameter, as the same would be updated.